The Ultimate Guide to Creating a Real Estate Business Plan + Free Template

 Creating a Financial Plan

 Having a sound financial plan for your business is essential.
-To assist you, we’ve created spreadsheets you can use to estimate your goals, income, and expenses.
+To assist you, we’ve created spreadsheets you can use to estimate goals, income, and expenses.

 - Licensing: These expenses will include training, state exam fees, etc.